"As a band we truly see you as both an ally and like minded person that understands our approach and advocates for us to fulfill our vision."

-I work primarily out of The Department of Energy Management — our residential home studio in Tacoma, Washington — you could come live with us and make a record here!
-It’s amazing.
-I also travel to make records elsewhere.
-If you are interested in making something together, send me an email and let’s talk.
+I work primarily out of The Department of Energy Management — our residential home studio in Tacoma, Washington.
+You could come live with us and make a record here!
+We've started that up again now that Covid is more under control for the moment; it's wonderful.

 That said, because of the collaborative nature of the work I do, and because I work to empower people with self-recording skills, I tend these days even when there's not a pandemic to do most of the records I work on via Dropbox.
 It's a fun, asynchronous way to work, in which each party can take the time they need to explore ideas; and it allows me to be flexible on budget, which makes it possible for me to work on a lot of records that I wouldn't otherwise be able to.